-When things get tough then we have to trust the systems we created and let them carry us through.
+When things get tough, we have to trust the systems we created and let them carry us through.

 I, personally, swing back and forth between loving the slower pace of life and spending time with my kids and feeling so incredibly overwhelmed with work and life and being scared.

-I switch back and forth between KNOWING that I need this stuff and rationalizing that it is for my kid’s education but then also being very worried about what the future is going to bring and despairing about the money I’ve been spending.
+I switch back and forth between KNOWING that I need this stuff and rationalizing that it is for my kid’s education and being very worried about what the future is going to bring and despairing about the money I’ve been spending.

 Worried about the future

-I do still have a job but I am working approximately half of what I usually work and business is definitely slower.
-I work in a real-estate adjacent field so we will probably start seeing the effects of this depression soon.
+I still have a job, but I am working approximately half of what I usually work, and business is definitely slower.
+In addition, I work in a real-estate adjacent field, so we will probably start seeing the effects of this depression soon.
 That worries me.

 How I am Handling My Finances Right Now

 Trust the System

 If you are reading this to hear some sage wisdom or advice, you will be sorely disappointed.
 The fact is that there are no good answers.
 The only thing I can tell you is what I am telling myself.
 Stick to my budget.
 Keep on saving as much as I can.
 I have to trust the budget system that I set up, which includes room for saving and spending.
 I have to live my life now without being overly worried about the future and plan and prepare for a darker tomorrow (and be pleasantly surprised if it turns out OK).